Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Do you know what time erases?
 Pain.
 Do you know what erases time?
 Love.
 - You know you're in love when you can't fall asleep because reality is finally better than your dreams.
 - The most painful thing is losing yourself in the process of loving someone too much, and forgetting that you are special too.
-- Sometimes I think I need a spare heart to feel all the things I feel.
+- Sometimes I think I need a spare heart to feel all the things I feel. - **Me**
 - Perhaps one did not want to be loved so much as to be understood. - **1984**
+- Women are meant to be loved, not to be understood.
 - Never love anyone who treats you like you're ordinary.
 - It is not a lack of love but a lack of friendship that makes unhappy marriages.
 - I'm not upset that you lied to me, I'm upset that from now on I can't believe you.